zhenhuan-yang/UAlbany-beamer-template/README.md

 # UAlbany-beamer-template

-LaTeX Slide Template for University at Buffalo by Zhenhuan Yang
+LaTeX Slide Template for University at Albany created by Zhenhuan Yang